What is cholecystitis?

 What causes cholecystitis?

 The gallbladder stores a digestive juice called bile.
 Little stones called gallstones can form in your gallbladder.
-They are made from bile.
+They are made from cholesterol and bile.
 Cholecystitis happens when bile gets trapped in your gallbladder.

 Other causes of cholecystitis include: